yakasov/YakasovFabricTweaks/README.md

 - Eating a Golden Carrot removes Blindness (src MaximusMatrix)
 - Sunken Shipwrecks can have Spyglasses (src Funny_Musician2591)
 - Elytra can be duplicated via crafting provided you already have at least one (src Mrcoolcatgaming)
-- Wardens are no longer fooled by invisibility (src \_Yemm\_)
 - End Crystal recipe requires an Amethyst Shard (src Nightfall-memer)
 - Axolotls do not suffocate out of water if they are on a Moss-related block (src WillowWispFlame)
 - Piglin Brutes killed by Ghast fireballs drop the Pigstep music disc (src Yan_Nobrega24)
-- Bonemealing stripped wood will unstrip it
 - Mob Spawners can be pushed by pistons
 - Glass can be converted back into Sand using a Stonecutter (src keeper420)
 - Jungle Temples spawn with poison tipped arrows rather than normal arrows (src bibizu)